-The budget figures presented in these financial statements are those included in the adopted Annual Plan or Long-Term Plan.
 The budget figures are Council only and do not include budget information relating to subsidiaries or associates.

 Indirect costs relate to the overall costs of running the organisation and include staff time, office space and information technology costs.
 Indirect costs are allocated as overheads across all activities.
 Overheads have been allocated against activity centres on the basis of staff numbers.
 However, in the case of Councillors, they have been allocated on a 0.5:1 ratio.